Last modified: March 15, 2022

 We will not be able to check your driving licence if you do not provide this information, which will subsequently preclude your use of certain vehicles.
 The data required to check the driving licence is automatically extracted.
 The driving licence picture is then checked against the facial photograph and video you provide (face match) and the photographs and videos are then stored.
 In the event that automated processing cannot be carried out (e.g., if the image quality is poor), a new verification attempt is made.
 The storage of the data for a period of 30 days serves as proof of the verification of the driving licence by the BVG.
-Only the result of the driving licence and ID card validation (for driving licence: date of issue, date of expiry, category, number, issuing authority, photo; for the ID card: name, address, photo, date of issue, date of expiry, country of issue) is permanently stored in your Jelbi account.
+Only the result of the driving licence and ID card validation (for driving licence: date of issue, date of expiry, category, number, issuing country; for the ID card: name, address, date of issue, date of expiry, issuing country) is permanently stored in your Jelbi account.

 The legal basis of this data processing is set out in Article 6(1)(b) of the GDPR, as this data processing is required for performance of the contract and for steps prior to entering into the contract between you and Jelbi, as well as for any mobility contracts between you and third-party suppliers with the involvement of Jelbi.
 We use the services of Veriff OÜ, Niine 11, 10414 Tallinn, Estonia (referred to below as “Veriff”) for the automated validation process.
 We have concluded a processing contract with Veriff.
 Data transmission is therefore privileged in accordance with Article 28 of the GDPR.

 IV.
 Processing of your data when you contact customer service